Rethinking Statistics and Causality: Why Mechanisms Cannot Be Inferred from Data Distributions

 🧭

-Many fields never had a generative mechanism.
-With no account of how observations arise, inference collapsed into geometry and statistics—treating data-space patterns as if they revealed real structure, even though they cannot.
+Many fields did not know how the underlying system works.
+Without a clear understanding of the system, inference defaulted to geometry and statistics—treating data-space patterns as if they revealed real structure, even though they do not.

 No mechanism → no grounding